 You must enter into a legally binding grant agreement with the Commonwealth.
-The grant agreement has general terms and conditions that cannot be changed.
+We use two types of grant agreements in this program.
+Our selection will depend on the size and complexity of your project.
+Each grant agreement has general terms and conditions that cannot be changed.
+Sample grant agreements are available on business.gov.au and GrantConnect.
+The grant agreement has general terms and conditions that cannot be changed on business.gov.au and Grant agreement grant agreement has general terms and conditions that cannot be changed.
 A sample grant agreement is available on business.gov.au and GrantConnect.

 We must execute a grant agreement with you before we can make any payments.
 Execute means both you and the Commonwealth have signed the agreement.
-We are not responsible for any expenditure you incur until a grant agreement is executed.
+You must not start any project activities until a grant agreement is executed.